Approach

 To achieve the above we:

-Below are reports, slide decks, workshop photos, and other work products for three recent and ongoing client projects:
+Below are reports, slide decks, workshop photos, and other work products for three client projects:

-1. REIMAGINING ACCESS co-designed health policy with young people impacted by substance use and their communities for the WA Health Care Authority.
+REIMAGINING ACCESS co-designed health policy with young people impacted by substance use and their communities for the WA Health Care Authority (2022).

-2. OPEN SOURCE AI DEFINITION is co-designing tech policy with global stakeholders in open source artificial intelligence for the Open Source Initiative.
+OPEN SOURCE AI DEFINITION is co-designing tech policy with global stakeholders in open source artificial intelligence for the Open Source Initiative (2023 - 2024).

-3. SUPPORTING SURVIVORS co-designed education policy with public school students for the WA Office of Superintendent of Public Instruction.
+SUPPORTING SURVIVORS co-designed education policy with public school students for the WA Office of Superintendent of Public Instruction (2022 - 2023).

 Co-Designing Health Policy